cpchuang/edd_viewer/README.md

 # EDD_Viewer
-Script written in Matlab to visualize Energy-Dispersive-Diffraction data collected at 6BM-A at APS.
+Script written in Matlab to visualize Energy-Dispersive X-ray Diffraction (ED-XRD) data collected at 6BM-A at APS.